 Mature and managed processes provide the foundation you need for reliable results when it comes to cyber risk management – and certification plays a key role in the management of these processes.
 Siemens Mobility is thus advancing the organization towards 3rd party certification of development and integration projects along holistic security standards as well as cyber certification of IT/OT systems.

-When cyber-attacks occur: an immediate and coordinated response is required from the industry.
+When cyber attacks occur: an immediate and coordinated response is required from the industry.

-Siemens does its part in this by being an active partner of a group of computer emergency response team (CERT) organizations called FIRST.
+Our company does its part in this by being an active partner of a group of computer emergency response team (CERT) organizations called FIRST.
 We also partner with several universities, research institutes and Information Sharing and Analysis Centers (ISACs) to improve transparency and response in the mobility sector.

 Siemens also has a dedicated team of security experts that manages the receipt, investigation, internal coordination, and public reporting of security issues related to Siemens products, solutions, or services.
 Called ProductCERT, the team is the primary contact for security researchers and offers security advisories for standard products.
 Solution-specific vulnerability advisories are also offered on a contractual basis.